 His words brought the immediacy of the challenge we all face to the fore.
 On a very personal note, they made us angry, sad, frightened for the future, and most importantly, more determined than ever.
 To do everything that we can to help the cause and to make a difference.

 In 2019 we wrote to Sir David Attenborough to thank him for inspiring us.
 We were touched to receive a handwritten letter in response just a few weeks later.
 It now proudly hangs, framed, in our kitchen!

 Plastic Free Home is Born

-That is why we decided in December 2018 to set up an online community to raise awareness of the challenges we all face and to seek and share ideas and information and ideas on how we can all work towards living more sustainably.
+In December 2018, we decided to create an online community to raise awareness of the challenges we all face and to seek and share information and ideas on how we can all work towards living more sustainably.

-Like you, we are just a normal, everyday family that loves and cares about protecting the natural world.
-We believe strongly that every single one of us can have a huge individual and collective impact and we believe in the power of “voting with your feet”.
-If you are wondering, “where do I start?” you may mind our blog article, ‘How to Start a Zero Waste Lifestyle‘ helpful.
-If you want things simplified further, the mindset we all need to try to adopt is best summed up by a classic sustainability model, which sets out the ideal order of things: “refuse, reduce, reuse, repair, recycle.”
+Like you, we are just a normal, everyday family that loves and cares about looking after and protecting the natural world.
+We believe strongly that every single one of us can have both a crucial individual and collective impact and in the power of “voting with your feet”.
+If you are wondering, “where do I start?” you may find our blog article, ‘How to Start a Zero Waste Lifestyle‘ helpful.
+If you want things simplified further, the mindset we believe that we all need to aim to adopt is best summed up by the “refuse, reduce, reuse, repair, recycle” model.

 We greatly value and appreciate the daily interaction with you, our followers, and your passion, commitment, questions and ideas.

 What Happened Next?

 We have been overwhelmed by the response to Plastic Free Home.
-When we began, we said that we would be happy to continue longer term if we found 100 like-minded followers.
-We recently topped an incredible 30,000 followers, in more than 20 countries.
+When we began, we said that it would be worthwhile continuing longer term if we found 100 like-minded followers.
+We recently topped an incredible 45,000 followers, in more than 20 countries.